Unboxed-Software/solana-course/content/token22-on-chain.md

 ### 9. `stake` Instruction

 The `stake` instruction is what is called when users actually want to stake their tokens.
 This instruction should transfer the amount of tokens the user wants to stake from their token account to the pool vault account that is owned by the program.
-There will be a lot of validation in this instruction to prevent any attempts of using the instruction incorrectly.
+There will be a lot of validation in this instruction to prevent any potentially malicious transactions from succeeding.

 The accounts required are:
 * `pool_state` - State account of the staking pool.
 * `token_mint` - Mint of the token being staked.
 This is required for the transfer.
-* `pool_authority` - PDA given authority over all staking pools. (dont think this account is necessary)
+* `pool_authority` - PDA given authority over all staking pools. // TODO: I dont think this account is actually necessary
 * `token_vault` - Token vault account where the tokens staked in this pool are held.
 * `user` - User attempting to stake tokens.
 * `user_token_account` - User owned token account where the tokens they would like to stake will be transferred from.